Humidity: Relative humidity

 Relative humidity is the ratio of how much water vapour is in the air to how much water vapour the air could potentially contain at a given temperature and pressure.
+More formally, relative humidity is defined as the ratio of the partial pressure of water vapor to the equilibrium vapor pressure of water at the same temperature.

 If a sample of humid air at temperature T_{1} contains water vapour with partial pressure P_{w} the relative humidity RH is: